winwiz1/crisp-react/README.md

 "module": "esnext",
 ```
  otherwise the dynamic import will be ignored and webpack 'magic comments' removed.

+ > Note: `React.lazy` has a restriction, it works with default exports only.
+The restriction should be lifted in the future.
+When webpack detects dynamic imports, it emits code that loads the bundle it created asynchronously and `Suspense/lazy` needs to wait for the loading to complete.
+This technology is less straightforward and probably less mature than building a static bundle and referencing it via the `<sript>` tag  in .html file.

 Q: Do dynamic imports negate the need to have multiple SPAs.<br/>
 A: It depends.
 These two are complimentary techniques.
 Obviously once a bundle grows larger, it starts affecting performance as its loading time increases.
 But the reverse is also true, having too many small bundles could result in more network round-trips and the bundle compression will become less efficient.
-It can also complicate attempts to scrutinize network traffic including requests for bundles.
+It can also complicate attempts to scrutinise network traffic including requests for bundles.

 Q: I use Apache/IIS/ASP.NET Core, not Express.
 Can I use the client project and what needs to be changed?<br/>
 A: Yes you can.
 The client project located in the `client` subdirectory is fully self-contained and can be used without any changes.
 The client related usage scenarios do not require any modifications.